Skip to main content

 Speakers

 Paul Hayes KC FCIArb (Course Director) has successfully practised in the field of sports law and arbitration for over 30 years and has appeared in many of the world’s leading sports law cases as Counsel, as determined by the Court of Arbitration of Sport.
-He has also presided over important international sports arbitrations and inquiries and has been highlighted by Who’s Who Legal in 2021, 2022 and 2023 as a ‘global thought leader’ in international sports law.
+He has also presided over important international sports arbitrations and inquiries and has been highlighted by Who’s Who Legal from 2021 to 2024 as a ‘global thought leader’ in international sports law.

 Join our mailing list